Baumple/c.kt/README.md

 # c.kt

-A Kotlin written C compiler that only compiles hello world programs.
+A Kotlin written C compiler that only compiles hello world programs. (just for fun)